-Saint Leo.
 Want to splurge on a single restaurant while you’re in Oxford?
-Let this be the one!
+Let this be the Saint Leo!
 A 2017 James Beard Foundation “Best New Restaurant” semifinalist, the wood-fire Italian cooking here is divine.

-The Coop.
-The Coop is the name of the bar/restaurant on the rooftop of The Graduate (more on this hotel shortly.)
+The Coop is the name of the bar/restaurant on the rooftop of The Graduate hotel (more on this hotel shortly).
 It’s not your average hotel bar – the view is spectacular and the food is worth making a stop in for.

-City Grocery.
-This is the first restaurant from Chef John Currence, 2009 James Beard Foundation award recipient for Best Chef South.
-It’s one of four restaurants owned by Currence, and probably his most popular.
+City Grocery is the first restaurant from Chef John Currence, a 2009 James Beard Foundation award recipient for Best Chef South.
+It’s one of four restaurants owned by Currence and probably his most popular.

 Fun fact: Bhatt also participated in Gunshow’s Hired Guns series, which hubby and I attended.
 It is from that visit that I named Gunshow one of Atlanta’s best restaurants for several publications.

 I am a HUGE fan of the raw bar here…don’t miss those oysters.
 This is not just a tapas eatery, but we focused on that during our visit, giving us a chance to sample a wide range of amazing options.
 Crab Corn Fitters, Red Chili Pork Belly, Lady Pea Salad, Cornbread Toast, Boudin Balls..oh my!
 It was a slice of heaven!

-Big Bad Breakfast.
 The final Currence establishment we visited on our visit was no disappointment.
-Their meats are cured right on site, and the bacon proved to be angelic – hit up with just a tad of heat.
-You can’t go wrong here with any selection, but we adored the skillets.
+At Big Bad Breakfast, the meats are cured on site, and the bacon proved to be angelic – hit up with just a tad of heat.
+You can’t go wrong with any selection, but we adored the skillets.

-The Library.
-We didn’t eat here – just had a few drinks.
-We visited on fight night (Mayweather vs McGregor) and decided to watch it here based on feedback from the locals.
+We didn’t eat at The Library – we just had a few drinks.
+We visited on fight night (Mayweather vs. McGregor) and decided to watch it here based on feedback from the locals.
 Great choice!

-Volta Taverna.
-“Going Greek” may have two meanings in this college town, but this is route you want to take while visiting.
-Felafel, gyros, souvlaki…it’s all here and it is darn tasty!
+“Going Greek” may have two meanings in this college town, but this is the route you want to take while visiting.
+Falafel, gyros, souvlaki…it’s all at Volta Taverna and it is darn tasty!

 The calendar of talent is online, and you might want to grab your tickets while you’re there, too.

 The Graduate Oxford is reason number 23 to head to this college town.
 This charming hotel offers so much, both to visitors and to the community.
-Let me tell you why this boutique hotel made the list:
+Let me tell you why this boutique hotel made the list.